homan-uppu/writing/Essays/Skills that matter.md

 ### Ability to seek truth

-This is having the skill to ask the right questions, run the right experiments, reach the right conclusions, and having the strength to keep iterating to improve your understanding of the truth about something.

-In order for your work to create value, it needs to be aligned with reality.

-A product can't generate revenue if it doesn't solve an actual problem.
-Art won't be valued if it doesn't resonate with our minds.
+In order for your work to be valued, it needs to be aligned with reality.
+Your product can't generate revenue if it doesn't solve an actual problem.
+Your art won't be valued if it doesn't strike at the truth of who we are.

-Similarly, I don't think we can be happy without understanding the truths of our own minds so that we use it in ways that brings us peace instead of suffering.
+The ability to seek truth is about being able to run a scientific process to uncover the truth about something.

+Asking the right questions, forming the right hypotheses, running the right experiments, interpreting results accurately and continuing to iterate to improve your understanding about something.
 ### Good taste

 Having good intuition about what to work on, who to work with, where to live, who to marry, etc.